developer-program/engineering-track/docs/software-designs/advanced-oop.md

 Output: ["CW IN CUP", 200, 100, 20, 10]
 ```

 To support the new container method, you could create a class called Container.
-You could also create more classes like Cup and Can if it makes sense to do so.
+You could also create more classes like Cup and Can and inherit from parent class Container if it makes sense to do so.
+You can even choose to override parent method(s).

-Suggestion: You can choose to override parent method(s).
+You can make use of composition again to store an Item (the class we previously made) inside an instance of the Container class.

 Possible tests: (You should have more tests than this!)